avaframe/AvaFrame/docs/moduleAna5Utils.rst

 First, the flow variable result field is transformed into a path-following coordinate system, of which the centerline is the :term:`avalanche path`.
 For this step, functions from :py:mod:`ana3AIMEC` are used.
-The distance to the *start of runout area point* is determined using a user defined threshold of the flow variable, giving the avalanche front position.
+The distance of the avalanche front to the *start of runout area point* is determined using a user defined threshold of the flow variable.
 The front positions defined with this method for all the time steps are shown as black dots in the **tt-diagram**.
 The mean values of the flow variable are computed at cross profiles along the avalanche path for each time step and included in the **tt-diagram** as colored field.
+When computing the mean values, all the area where the flow variable is bigger than zero is taken into account.
 For this analysis, all available flow variables can be chosen, but the interpretation of the tt-diagram structures and the corresponding meaning of avalanche front may be different for flow thickness or flow velocity.